Select your indicator

 Select "Per piece" or "Per Kg" to analyze the impact per unit.

-Sorting: Depending on your preference, you can sort products from high to low impact or vice versa.
+Depending on your preference, you can sort products from high to low impact or vice versa.
 Pickler looks at the absolute impact for this, based on the selected indicator (eco-cost or carbon footprint).

 Your benchmark product